WRITING THAT PROVOKES

 NADIA BOLZ-WEBER (Feb.
 22, 2022)

-Nadia Bolz-Weber is an ordained Lutheran Pastor, founder of House for All Sinners & Saints in Denver, Co and the author of three NYT bestselling memoirs: Pastrix: The Cranky, Beautiful Faith Of A Sinner & Saint (2013), Accidental Saints: Finding God In All The Wrong People (2015) and SHAMELESS: A Sexual Reformation (2019).
+Nadia Bolz-Weber is an ordained Lutheran Pastor, founder of House for All Sinners & Saints in Denver, Colorado, and the author of three NYT bestselling memoirs: Pastrix: The Cranky, Beautiful Faith Of A Sinner & Saint (2013), Accidental Saints: Finding God In All The Wrong People (2015), and SHAMELESS: A Sexual Reformation (2019).

-In 2017, she won the coveted Audience Award at the Nantucket Project.
-Bolz-Weber has been featured in The New Yorker, The Washington Post, NPR’s Morning Edition, Fresh Air, More, and on CNN and the BBC World Service.
+In 2017, Bolz-Weber won the coveted Audience Award at the Nantucket Project.
+She has been featured in The New Yorker, The Washington Post, NPR’s Morning Edition, Fresh Air, More, and on CNN and the BBC World Service.

 Her latest project is a podcast, The Confessional with Nadia Bolz-Weber, a partnership with PRX and The Moth.

 David Brooks is an op-ed columnist for the New York Times.
 He is a commentator on The PBS Newshour, NPR's "All Things Considered," and NBC's Meet the Press.

 His books include Bobos in Paradise, The Social Animal, and The Road to Character (a #1 NYT bestseller).
 His latest book is The Second Mountain: The Quest for a Moral Life (also a #1 NYT bestseller).

 He has written for The Wall Street Journal, The Weekly Standard, and is a contributing editor for The Atlantic and Newsweek.